 James’ passion and commitment to social responsibility is something he’s incredibly proud of and has placed at the heart of all his company’s endeavors.
 In doing so, he’s created a powerful platform to raise marginalized voices, exploring and assisting global causes which benefit from GMI’s support and opportunities each year.
 James intends to work closely with us on all aspects of film & media production and distribution, offering his expertise and creating empowering opportunities for our global filmmaking community to engage with the widest audience.

-Raffaello DeGruttola (‘Raff’) is an English-Italian actor and director from London.
+Raffaello DeGruttola (‘Raff’) is an English-Italian actor and director of London film company Contro Vento Films.
 After playing Private Goldman in Steven Spielberg‘s Saving Private Ryan, Raff worked as a character actor in American films shot in Europe.
 His notable acting credits include supporting roles in Rush, In Love and War, Wit, Quantum of Solace and Unlocked, while notable directors he’s worked with include Richard Attenborough and Mike Nichols.
 In 2019 he appeared opposite Rebel Wilson and Anne Hathaway in The Hustle.

 Raff’s parents moved from Ariano Irpino, Italy, to London in 1970.
 When Raff was eight, the family moved to Queens, New York for several years, before returning to London.
 After attending some local acting classes, Raff was encouraged to audition for a place at the Sylvia Young Theatre School.
 This he successfully did and attended from the ages of 13-16, before continuing his acting training at the Lee Strasberg Institute.
 In 2003 Raff married Simone Lahbib.
 Their daughter, Skye, was born in 2005.
 Both are actresses.